arangodb/docs/3.8/graphs-custom-pregel.md

 old list and the evaluated `expr`s. `list-ref` returns the value at `index`.
 Accessing out of bound is an error.
 Offsets are zero based. `list-set` returns a copy of the old list, where the entry and index `index` is replaced by `value`.
-Writing a index that is out of bounds is an error. `list-empty?` returns true if and only if the given value is an empty list. `list-length` returns the length of the list.
+Writing an index that is out of bounds is an error. `list-empty?` returns true if and only if the given value is an empty list. `list-length` returns the length of the list.